ElementAstro/atom-docs/src/content/docs/en/algorithm/annealing.md

 4. **Early Stopping**: A custom stop condition can be set to terminate the optimization process early if certain criteria are met.

 5. **Progress Tracking**: A callback function can be set to monitor the optimization progress in real-time.

-These optimizations make the Simulated Annealing implementation efficient and adaptable to various problem types and computational environments.